Jacques-Louis David’s Napoleon Crossing the Alps is one of the most famous and politically iconic images of European art history. However, it is a...

 In our Masterpiece Stories series we have something truly beautiful for you.
 I want to discuss Rainy Season in the Tropics by Frederic Edwin Church, which for me is a painting of hope and new beginnings.

-Frederic Edwin Church was the second-generation Hudson River School artist.
-Despite being a very fantastical and symbolic, this scene incorporates a number of scientifically accurate and observed elements.
-The double rainbow that spans the canvas, notable for the reversal of the color spectrum that occurs in the second of its two bands, is technically known as Alexander’s band, and Church’s meticulous depiction of it suggests that he may have consulted a scientific treatise when painting the scene.
+Frederic Edwin Church was a second-generation artist of Hudson River School.
+This landscape, despite being an imaginary and symbolic view, incorporates a number of scientifically accurate elements.
+The double rainbow that spans the canvas is notable for the reversal of the color spectrum that occurs in the second of its two bands (technically known as Alexander’s band), and Church’s meticulous depiction of it suggests that he may have consulted a scientific treatise when painting the scene.

 You can see this amazing painting at de Young Museum in San Francisco!